stanley-gu/qual/proposal.md

 given the model structure and experimental error.

-PK-PD models will be produced by direct linking the effective exposure compartment to the dose response relationship.
+PK-PD models will be produced by direct linking the effective exposure compartment to the dose response.

 ##### Expected Results and Proposed Alternatives

 The experimental portion of this step will require many optimization steps along with significant training and experience to be able to conduct the procedure.
-The detection system must be validated to ensure that measurements are accurate.
+Validation on he detection system must be performed to ensure that measurements are accurate.
 The drug infusion procedure will need to be optimized for each drug, and several dosing concentrations will need to be used to gather data for parameter fitting.
 It is then expected to see exponential-like decay curves in the dialysate concentrations as drug is absorbed and cleared.
 Difficulty in collecting data may be addressed through different measurement systems.

 In the model fitting, some parameters may be approximated from literature, as the PK for all the compounds have been previously studied, such as the